 Food is sacred, it nourishes our bodies and life force.
 Why have we forgotten this?
 Studies show sharing food with others builds trust.
 But do we really need studies to prove how valuable sharing a meal is with those we love?
 You can add a little love and mindful intention into your kitchen as well as your cooking by following some of these tips.

 Stirring the Pot.
 Prepare your food with feel-good vibrations.
-It's not just soup you're cooking, but 'Love' or 'Healing' soup.
+It's not just soups you're cooking, but 'Love' or 'Healing' soup.
 Cook from the heart and with intention.
 You become the 'healer who stirs the pot' by placing high vibrations into the food you are cooking

 Purify your space.
 Smudge with white sage or burn frankincense and myrrh.
 This cleanses the energetic space within your kitchen.
 Use essential oils to clean the surfaces.
-Not only are you adding a delicious smell but its not harmful to you or the environment.
+Not only are you adding a delicious smell but it’s not harmful to you or the environment.
 In a 200-250 ml bottle of spring water, add 20 drops each of lemon, lavender, and peppermint.
-This blend is antiviral, antifungal, antibacterial and disinfectant.
+This blend is antiviral, antifungal, antibacterial, and disinfectant.

 Our first nourishment comes from our mothers.